Unimodal Measurable Pseudo-Anosov Maps: Introduction

 \item As far as the orbit of the turning point is concerned, the main distinction is between the post-critically finite (where the orbit of~$c$ is periodic or pre-periodic) and the post-critically infinite cases.

 \end{itemize}

 For a typical parameter~$\lambda$, the tent map~$f$ is post-critically infinite with rational height.
 In this case, the sphere homeomorphism is measurable pseudo-Anosov, but is neither pseudo-Anosov nor generalized pseudo-Anosov.
 It is important to understand that, even though the turbulations are of full measure and transverse to each other, their local structure can be very complicated: for example, when the critical orbit is dense, the streamlines which locally give a product structure are never locally of full measure, so that there are no local foliated charts anywhere on the sphere.
-Informally, the orbit of the critical fiber~$\fib{c}$ carries a `kink' which precludes a local product structure at accumulation points.
+Informally, the orbit of the critical fiber~$\fib{c}$ carries `kinks' which become dense and preclude the existence of local product structures anywhere on the sphere.

 The construction of the measurable pseudo-Anosov map proceeds as follows.
 The unstable streamlines correspond to the full measure collection of path components in the inverse limit which are dense injectively immersed lines (see~\cite{typical}).
 The measure is locally the pull back of Lebesgue measure on the interval under the projection~$\pi_0$.
 The stable turbulation is built using the fibers $\pi_0^{-1}(x)$ and measures~$\alpha_x$ supported on these fibers, which were constructed in~\cite{typical} using the density of the tent map absolutely continuous invariant measure of maximal entropy.
-Each fiber is a Cantor set, and all but countably many of them project to an arc in the sphere carrying the push forward of $\alpha_x$.
+Each fiber is a Cantor set and, with countably many exceptions, projects to an arc in the sphere carrying the push forward of $\alpha_x$.
 The ends of all but countably many of these arcs are connected in pairs by the semi-conjugacy~$g$.
 The countable collection of non-conforming fibers/arcs are omitted from the stable turbulation.